 Anne and Mark were married in November 1973, after meeting on the equestrian circuit.
 A "commoner," Phillips comes from a British military family and served in the Army (hence the Captain).

-Keep reading for everything you need to know about Queen Elizabeth's first son-in-law.
+Keep reading for everything you need to know.

 Mark Phillips is an Army Captain and Olympic equestrian.